cpske/ISP/lab/1/review-exercises.md

 ## Python Review (Done After the Github Warm-up)

-1. Why use **properties** instead of simply exposing an object's attributes?
+1. Why use **properties** instead of simply allowing the application to access an object's attributes?
-   - Code that exposes the attributes:
+   - What we want:
      ```python
+     m = Money(5, "Baht")
+     print("You have", m.value, m.currency)
+     ```
+   - Allow direct access to an objevt's attributes ("expose the attributes"):
+     ```python
      class Money:
          def __init__(self, value, currency):
              self.value = value
              self.currency = currency
      ```
-   - Code defines properties and *hides* the attributes:
+   - Define properties and *hide* the attributes from other code:
      ```python
      class Money:
          def __init__(self, value, currency):